 The policies are a template and are for guidance only and must be adapted to fit each individual setting's circumstances.
 All changes on the model policy are in red.
 Your policy should be reviewed at least every 12 months.
 Further information and advice on children’s welfare, safeguarding and child protection can be found within the model policy.

-It is important to establish an operational protocol around data sharing and the transferring in and out of child protection files, which involves the Designated Safeguarding Lead and demonstrates a safe and consistent practice.
-Please see our updated information sharing guidance document.
+In line with guidance to Derbyshire schools, we advise Ofsted registered childcare settings to establish an operational protocol around data sharing and the transferring in and out of child protection files, which involves the designated safeguarding lead and demonstrates a safe and consistent practice.
+Please see our information sharing guidance document.